Moral Character Application Terms and conditions

-- CONDITIONS.
-This Agreement will not take effect, and Attorney will have no obligation to provide legal services, until Client agrees to these terms either electronically or in writing and pays the fee required herein.
+1. CONDITIONS.
+This Agreement will not take effect, and Attorney will have no obligation to provide legal services, until Client returns a signed copy of this Agreement and pays the fee called for under Paragraph 3.

-- CLIENT’S DUTIES.
+4. HONESTY, COOPERATION, AND COMMUNICATION.
 Client agrees to be truthful with Attorney, to cooperate, to keep Attorney informed of any information or developments which may come to Client’s attention, to abide by this Agreement, to pay Attorney’s bills on time, and to keep Attorney advised of Client’s address, telephone number, email address and whereabouts.
 Client will provide Attorney with all necessary information and documents and will appear when necessary at legal proceedings.
 Client agrees to keep Attorney fully informed of all communications and developments within a reasonable time of Client’s receipt of knowledge of the same.

-- EFFECTIVE DATE.
-This Agreement will govern all legal services performed by Attorney on behalf of Client commencing with the date Attorney first performed services..
+10. EFFECTIVE DATE.
+This Agreement will govern all legal services performed by Attorney on behalf of Client commencing with the date Attorney first performed services in this matter.
 The date at the beginning of this Agreement is for reference only.
 Even if this Agreement does not take effect, Client will be obligated to pay Attorney the reasonable value of any services Attorney may have performed for Client.

 THE PARTIES HAVE READ AND UNDERSTOOD THE FOREGOING TERMS AND AGREE TO THEM AS OF THE DATE ATTORNEY FIRST PROVIDED SERVICES AS PROVIDED ABOVE.